Hide Apps on iPhone

 How to Find Hidden Apps on Your iPhone

-Explain how to locate apps you’ve hidden using various methods.
+Explaining how to locate apps you’ve hidden using various methods.
 Use bullet format with bold method names for quick scanning.

-Locating apps in the App Library
+Locating Apps in the App Library

 Searching with Spotlight

-Checking Screen Time restrictions
+Checking Screen Time Restrictions

 How to Unhide Apps on Your iPhone